ifindv/ifindv.github.io/exampleSite/content/english/blog/deploy-mysql-service-with-docker-in-wsl/index.md

 ---
-title: deploy mysql service with docker in wsl
+title: deploy mysql server with docker in wsl
 description: "learn how to run a mysql server with docker in wsl, and config host network and mysql server to enable remote access "
 date: 2025-07-24T16:06:00.000+08:00